kowainik/kowainik.github.io/posts/2018-07-11-typerep-map-step-by-step.md

 title: "typerep-map step by step"
 author: Veronika Romashkina
 tags: haskell, dependent types, typerep, data structure, GADTs
+description: "Efficient implementation of Map with types as keys"
 ---

 Recently, I have been working on a very interesting and sophisticated project